timashana/Secure-MPPH/README.md

 git submodule update
 ```

 the submodules will then download into the `libraries/libscapi` and `libararies/phash` folders.
 Without this step, the `libraries` folder will remain empty and all code dependent on the non-stl libraries will not function.
+For more information about submodules check the [git-scm documentation](https://git-scm.com/book/en/v2/Git-Tools-Submodules).